mpaolino/sqlite-execute-module/README.md

 # sqlite-execute-module

 Brain-dead simple sqlite execute module to aid in the RCE in SQLite instances that allow load_extension SQL function under Linux.
+This is just a very lame and simple PoC that I did for a small part of a pentest, and using it will be very visible in logs.

 Once loaded you will have the "execute" function available in SQL that will pass along any command you specify as parameter to a stdlib's os.system() call.
 This can be change to whatever you want but serves the purpose to demostrate how easy is to do it.